tldr-pages/tldr/pages/common/spicetify.md

 > A CLI utility to customize the Spotify client UI and functionality.
 > More information: <https://spicetify.app>.

-- Generate config file on very first run and show help text:
+- Generate a configuration file on very first run and display help:

 `spicetify`

-- Backup and preprocess Spotify app files:
+- Backup and preprocess Spotify application files:

 `spicetify backup`

-- Print all config fields and values:
+- Print all configuration fields and values:

 `spicetify config`

-- Change the value of a config field:
+- Change the value of a configuration field:

 `spicetify config {{field}} {{value}}`